fintans-123/personality/README.md

 # personality

-This is a script I wrote to validate the mini-IPIP for use with a nat-rep panel in the UK.
-The scores for each trait were calculated within the survey itself using code I wrote in python.
+This repo contains my validation of the mini-ipip on a UK nationally and politically representative sample, along with modelling of personality traits as predictors of current voting intention in the UK.